dtagone/Cloud-computing-Lab/Environment-Setup.md

 ## 2. AWS CLI

 The AWS Command Line Interface was installed and its version was checked.
-Installed from offical AWS v2 msi file.
+Installed from https://awscli.amazonaws.com/AWSCLIV2-3.14.6.msi

 ```text
 aws --version